MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 > If you use **hostnames** in the Endpoint Address, WireGuard will only resolve them once when you start the tunnel.
 If both sites have dynamic Endpoint Addresses set, the tunnel will stop working if a site receive a new WAN IP lease from the ISP.
 {: .prompt-info }

-> To mitiage this you'd need to check DNS resolve the IP addresses for the system, then restart WireGuard if there was a new IP.
+> To mitigate this you'd need to check DNS resolve the IP addresses for the system, then restart WireGuard if there was a new IP.
 {: .prompt-warning }